Laura Iñiguez, Content Manager at Hirebook

 Pub: November 6 2020

 When developing your startup it’s common to not realize how much of a valuable asset an HR department is from the start.
-Since it is the foundation of every company, this particular situation can create a lot of common startup problems, especially regarding management of your team.
+Since it is the foundation of every company, this particular situation can create a lot of common startup problems, especially regarding the management of your team.

 Often, founders of startups start by doing everything themselves, but it’s important to know what we’re actually good at and learn to delegate certain functions to those experts.
-People may think HR Management can wait, but it’s actually one of the first things you should prepare and launch when building your company, since an HR department helps with creating policies and processes that will help you reduce problems in the long run and will reduce company’s liability.
-Also, HR will help with creating a culture and an attractive corporate image that’ll draw and retain employees, it will also establish employee training and will enrich employee experience.
+People may think HR Management can wait, but it’s actually one of the first things you should prepare and launch when building your company since an HR department helps with creating policies and processes that will help you reduce problems in the long run and will reduce company’s liability.
+Also, HR will help with creating a culture and an attractive corporate image that’ll draw and retain employees, it will also establish employee training and will enrich the employee experience.

 We want to provide you with a little HR for Startups pointers (or a little Human Resource checklist) so you won’t experience mishaps once your company is well on its way to success:

 Maybe the word “team” is a long shot now, but even if you’re just starting out it is important to hire at least 1 person to lay the groundwork for a bigger team later on.
-This person should have the knowledge and experience to establish the basics, such as payroll, salary structure, benefits, recruiting, orientation and employee relations.
+This person should have the knowledge and experience to establish the basics, such as payroll, salary structure, benefits, recruiting, orientation, and employee relations.

 We mentioned before that a lot of founders often find themselves doing a little bit of everything regarding every department.
 This may work at first but as they start growing they are going to need specific people for each specific position.
 From the start, there should be a definition of the positions that will eventually need to be filled, with a clear explanation of the roles and responsibilities they’ll have and where they will stand in the hierarchy of the company.
 If this is not defined from the start, when the time comes to find and hire people for these positions, a lot of their responsibilities will be in the air and they’ll end up doing double work because of the need of clarifying their duties and activities.

 We’re well into the digital era right now and it’s important to be organized when structuring a company that plans to grow fast.
-Nowadays there are a lot of apps dedicated to help in different aspects of a Human Resources startup department, but sometimes we cannot handle so many apps at the same time.
+Nowadays there are a lot of apps dedicated to helping in different aspects of a Human Resources startup department, but sometimes we cannot handle so many apps at the same time.
 Using a Human Resource Information System (HRIS) that integrates these apps in just one place would be a great asset in managing effectively your employees’ payroll, benefits, talent management, human capital, etc. Hirebook’s Integrations will help you save a lot of time and stress while managing at the top of your game!

 Yes, building your product and company seems to be your main focus, but without policies, your company could come down to pieces and your efforts would be in vain.
 We know that crafting your policies seems like a tedious and difficult task, but once you get started you’ll see it’s not as hard as you think.
 There are a lot of templates available online, you can even take a look at our Stellar Social Media Policies Examples: 3 Ways to Start Crafting Your Own and Prevent Online Mishaps article to get started.